Towards a Robust Deep Neural Network in Texts: A Survey: Defenses Against Adversarial Attacks in Texts

+The detection of unknown words and adversarial training partially mitigate the threats of adversarial examples, but they are unlikely to find worst-case adversaries due to the complexity of the search space arising from discrete text perturbations \cite{pswrsjwcddysgkdpk2019}.
+Hence, researchers have proposed certification robustness training to search for a boundary.
+In some conditions, a model is guaranteed to be robust against an attack, \ie{}, it can not cross the boundary, no matter how adversaries create adversarial examples.

-\textbf{Verification.} Jia et al.\cite{jia2019certified} presented certifiably robust training by optimizing the Interval Bound Propagation (IBP) upper bound\cite{kdsgrsrabojupk2018}, which could limit the loss of worst-case perturbations and compress the living space of adversarial examples.
-Their method was provably robust to the attacks with word substitutions on IMDB and SNLI.
-As same as testing, the works of verification in texts are little either.
-In theory, some methods in image domain can be applied to texts, which are for enhancing the robustness of models, not for the data or others.
-For example, methods based on SMT are likely to be used in texts, although they need to be confirmed by experiments.
+Jia \etal{}\cite{jia2019certified} presented certified robustness training by optimizing the interval bound propagation (IBP) upper bound \cite{kdsgrsrabojupk2018}, which could limit the loss of worst-case perturbations and compress the living space of adversarial examples.
+This method is provably robust to the attacks with word substitution on IMDB and SNLI.
+Similarly, Huang \etal{} \cite{pswrsjwcddysgkdpk2019} also applied IBP for certified robustness training.
+However, IBP only works to certify DNNs with continuous inputs, so it is not applicable to other models, such as the char-level one \cite{xzjbzylc2015}.
+Differently, Ko \etal{} \cite{cykzyllwldnwdl2019} proposed a gradient-based approach to find the minimum distortion of neural networks or lower bounds for robustness quantification.
+It is suitable for various models and has no restrictions like IBP, but it is inefficient and poses a computational challenge for Transformer verification due to the self-attention mechanism.

+Considering that the current certification methods only deal with naive DNNs, Shi \etal{} \cite{zxshzkwmhcjh2020} proposed a novel method to certify the robustness of more complex Transformers.
+A Transformer model is decomposed into a number of sub-layers.
+Each sub-layer contains multiple positions, and each position consists of multiple neurons.
+The global lower and upper bounds of each neuron (\textit{w.r.t.}, the input within the perturbation space) are calculated to efficiently obtain a safety guarantee by reducing the distance between bounds.
+Compared with IBP-based methods \cite{jia2019certified,pswrsjwcddysgkdpk2019}, the certified robustness bounds in this work are much tighter, and they also identify word importance as the same as importance-based methods.

+Ye \etal{} \cite{mycygql2020} designed a structure-free certified defense method that can guarantee the robustness of any pre-trained model.
+They construct a smoothed classifier $g^{RS}$ by introducing random substitutions from a synonym set, where $R$ represents the perturbed words and $S$ refers to the corresponding substitutions.
+The certification of the newly constructed model is defined as

+where $X'$ represents the modified sentences in synonym set $S_X$. $c$ is any label except the true label $y$.
+If the lower bound is larger than the upper bound (\textit{i.e.,} $\Delta x$), the smoothed classifier is certified robust.

+However, this kind of method is largely affected by models, testing data, and optimization methods.
+It is not general, as the detection of unknown words and adversarial training.